Multiplying Matrices

 product[r, c] = dot(row r of left, column c of right)

-Computing all 16 components is tedious to do by hand.
+Computing all 16 components by hand is tedious.
 We will let the computer do the work.
-To eliminate the slight overhead of loops and function calls, graphics developers will often write out the sixteen dot products.
+To eliminate the slight overhead of loops and function calls, graphics developers often write out the 16 dot products with 16 assignments.
 These four equations, for example, compute the components in the top row of the product matrix:

-This notation follows the convention of listing first the row and then the column in the subscripts.
+This notation follows the mathematical convention of listing the row first and the column second in the subscripts.
 For example, \(p_{02}\) refers to the component at row 0 and column 2.

 The remaining rows are computed similarly.